Bible translation is an incredible ministry, essential to the purposes of God and for His church as it expands to the ends of the earth.

 Note that Barnwell refers to the “message” that the original audience understood.
 Unfortunately, I don’t know what the original audience understood.
 I’ve never had the opportunity to engage with them nor with the original author.
 The only thing I can interact with is the text.
 My aim is to translate the meaning of the text.
 Yet modern translators reach beyond the meaning of the text for implicit information that they believe existed in the past, in the original communication.

-What does such implicit information from the original context look like?
+What does such implicit information from the past look like?

 In the case of Mark 15:23, many translators today believe that implicit information from the original context would include an understanding of why myrrh would be mixed with wine.